-Figure 23 PACI digestion of positive plasmids.
+Figure 23 PacI digestion of positive plasmids.

 L1 is a 1kb Ladder, digestion of plasmids from colony 1(L2) and 4 (L5) identified in previous section gave the correct pattern of bands, with a large band just above 12kb and a smaller band at either 4500bp (highlighted).